Tomorrow's semifinal against Pepperdine will be the third appearance for the black and gold

-Geoff Macdonald, Vanderbilt's longest- tenured coach, enters his 22nd season as the head coach of the women's tennis team.
-Macdonald heads into the 2016 dual season as VU's active leader in career wins as a head coach.
+Geoff Macdonald, Vanderbilt's longest- tenured coach, enters his 24th season as the head coach of the women's tennis team.
+Macdonald is VU's active leader in career wins as a head coach.

-During the previous 21 seasons, the three-time SEC Coach of the Year and current Wilson/ITA Coach of the Year has placed the Commodores among the nation's elite programs on a consistent basis.
+During the previous 23 seasons, the four-time SEC Coach of the Year and 2015 Wilson/ITA Coach of the Year has placed the Commodores among the nation’s elite programs on a consistent basis.

 Since Macdonald joined the Vanderbilt staff in 1994, the Commodore tennis program has developed a reputation for rapid player improvement, strong commitments to coaching, and unmatched excellence on the court and in the classroom.

 Before Macdonald's arrival, the Vanderbilt women's tennis program had never been ranked higher than No. 28 in the nation.
 Under his leadership, the Commodores have finished no lower than No. 19 in 17 of the past 20 years, including a school record No. 1 ranking following the 'Dores National Championship title at the end of the 2015 season.